ShivaranjaniGR/TCL-WORKSHOP/day1_Introduction_to_TCL.md

 ---

 ## ⚙️ Tasks and tools needed
-- Create command (for eg. vsdsynth) and pass .csv from UNIX shell to TCL script
+- Create command (for eg. SynthTime) and pass .csv from UNIX shell to TCL script

 - Convert all inputs to format[1] & SDC format, and pass to synthesis tool ‘Yosys’